djalmabina/crawler/README.md

 1. To keep the solution small and simple, do work locally, not with a larger database
 1. Not going to do a full distributed cloud based solution until we need to crawl enormous sites
 1. Half of the solution should be extensible to a distributed solution (the crawling part) and the storage and workers should be sufficiently decoupled to allow a pivot to a cloud based solution with minimal discomfort
+1. Assets are JavaScript, CSS, and Images with external paths.
+Inlined CSS and JS will not be included as they are not an external file (that would need to be fetched).

 ## Looking ahead: edge cases and potential issues